Lughnasadh marks the start of autumn in the Celtic calendar, and the start of the harvest season for grain.

 It provides a welcome extra long weekend in summer, and perhaps also serves as a reminder of how fast the summer is passing.

-Some people still celebrate with some of the old traditions.
+It is now observed in a changed secular form, though some people still celebrate with some of the old traditions.

 Literature & Lore